surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-arrays.md

 #### ForEach loop

-The `ForEach` loop works well with collections.
+The `foreach` loop works well with collections.
 Using the syntax:
 `foreach ( <variable> in <collection> )`

 ```powershell